antonrh/anydi/docs/usage/providers/basics.md

 assert not container.is_resolved(CacheService)
 ```

-## Releasing Instances
+## Releasing instances

-To release a provider instance, you can use the `release` method of the `Container` instance.
-This method takes the interface of the dependency to be reset.
-Alternatively, you can reset all instances with the `reset` method.
+To release a provider instance, use the `release` method of the `Container`.
+This method takes the interface of the dependency.
+You can also reset all instances with the `reset` method.

 ```python
 from anydi import Container